mojotech/envforcer/README.md

 - TEST_KEY
 ```

 When the app starts, `envforcer` will check that all the required environment variables for the current Rails environment are set, and raise an error if they are not.
+This will prevent the app from starting.

+> Note: Currently only tested with Heroku.
+Will cause push to be rejected.

 ## Contributing
 We welcome pull requests.
 Please make sure tests accompany any PRs.